Prime Minister could be star turn at champions party for Wealdstone!

 There must be an outside chance that Prime Minister Boris Johnson will turn up to the socially distanced promotion party Wealdstone are organising after writing to congratulate them!

-The National League South champions are the PM’s local club as MP for Uxbridge and South Ruislip and proud Stones chairman Rory Fitzgerald has published the letter he penned after they were crowned last week.
+The National League South champions are the PM’s local club as MP for Uxbridge and South Ruislip and proud Stones chairman Rory Fitzgerald has published the letter he penned after they were crowned last week and UK bookies started taking on odds on football’s return.

 Former Stones player turned Hollywood star Vinnie Jones will be equally as welcome at Grosvenor Vale next weekend after he tweeted his congtratulations.

-Dean Brennan’s long-term leaders are hosting a party after winning promotion to Non-League’s top flight after the National League’s clubs voted to conclude the campaign by compiling final league tables on an unweighted points per game basis.
+Dean Brennan’s long-term leaders are hosting a party after winning promotion to Non-League’s top flight following the vote by the National League’s clubs to conclude the campaign by compiling final league tables on an unweighted points per game basis.

 There’s backing, and then there’s backing from @BorisJohnson!